mspnp/container-apps-fabrikam-dronedelivery/README.md

 1. Create a delivery request using your microservices hosted on ACA.

-   > This calls the the only Internet-exposed service.
+   > This calls the only Internet-exposed service.
 This kick offs the five microservices to perform the request.

    ```bash
    curl -X POST "https://${INGESTION_FQDN}/api/deliveryrequests" --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{